Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/migrating-from-ingress-to-gateway.md

 ## Delete the previous configuration

-Once all the Gateways have been correctly deployed and are programmed, you can carefully delete the ingress resources.
+Once all the Gateways have been correctly deployed and are programmed (i.e. have status condition `Programmed` set, with status field set to `True`), you can carefully delete the ingress resources.

-> NOTE: we recommend to not delete all the ingress resources at once, but instead
+> NOTE: we recommend not deleting all the ingress resources at once, but instead
 > iteratively delete one ingress at a time, verify that no connection is lost, then
 > continue.